-The Page Meta Title or “title tag” and Meta Description are meta tags or HTML (HyperText Markup Language) elements that provide brief information to search engines and users on what the web page is all about.
-They are the first things people see when you appear in SERP (Search Engine Results Pages).
+The Page Meta Title or title tag and Meta Description are meta tags or HyperText Markup Language (HTML) elements that provide brief information to search engines and users on what the web page is all about.
+These are the first things people see when you appear in Search Engine Results Pages (SERP).

 What is the difference between a Meta Title and Meta Description?

 When displayed on SERP, you can view a Meta Title and Meta Description above and below the website link, respectively.

 A Meta Title also appears on the web browser tab when you view a page of your website.
 It is the “title” of a web page and mainly restricts 50 to 70 characters.